Incapacity Planning in North Carolina

 Get Started

-Incapacity Planning Documents
+What Incapacity Planning Includes

-What Is a Financial Power of Attorney?
+1. Financial Power of Attorney

-• Paying bills and managing bank accounts
+• Pay bills and manage bank accounts

-• Handling real estate transactions
+• Handle real estate transactions

-• Working with retirement accounts and investments
+• Work with retirement accounts and investments

-What Is an Advance Directive / Living Will?
+3. Advance Directive / Living Will

 • Artificial ventilation

-• Artificial nutrition/hydration
+• Artificial nutrition or hydration

 Work With Us

-What Is a Health Care Power of Attorney?
+2. Health Care Power of Attorney

-A Health Care Power of Attorney lets you name someone to make medical decisions when you cannot communicate.
+This allows you to name someone to speak with doctors and make medical decisions if you can’t communicate.

-Your agent can:
+Your health care agent can:

-• Consent to or refuse treatment based on your wishes
+• Consent to or refuse treatment

-• Advocate for quality-of-life preferences you’ve discussed
+• Advocate for your preferences

-HIPAA Authorization
+4. HIPAA Authorization

 • Receive updates